iturner72/book-notes/zero_to_one.md

 ### 11 If You Build It, Will They Come?
 * 131 SpaceX shows that it can be done.
 Within just a few years of launching his rocket startup.
-Elon Musk persuaded NASA to sign billion-dollar contracts to replace the decommissioned space shuttle with a newly designed veddel from SpaceX.
+Elon Musk persuaded NASA to sign billion-dollar contracts to replace the decommissioned space shuttle with a newly designed vessel from SpaceX.
 * 139 Nerds might wish that distribution could be ignored and salesmen banished to another planet.
 All of us want to believe that we make up our own minds,